 Global Notes: Book-Entry Form.
 Except as provided below, the new notes will be evidenced by one or more global notes deposited with the trustee as custodian for DTC, and registered in the name of Cede & Co. as DTC's nominee.
 Record ownership of the global notes may be transferred, in whole or in part, only to another nominee of DTC or to a successor of DTC or its nominee, except as set forth below.
 Transfers between direct DTC participants will be effected in the ordinary way in accordance with DTC's rules and will be settled in same-day funds.
 So long as Cede & Co., as nominee of DTC, is the registered owner of the global notes, Cede & Co. for all purposes will be considered the sole holder of the global notes.
 Except as provided below, owners of beneficial interests in the global notes will not be entitled to have certificates registered in their names, will not receive or be entitled to receive physical delivery of certificates in definitive form, and will not be considered holders thereof.
 The laws of some states require that certain persons take physical delivery of securities in definitive form.
 Consequently, the ability to transfer a beneficial interest in the global notes to such persons may be limited.
-We will wire, through the facilities of the trustee, principal, premium, if any, and interest payments on the global notes to Cede & Co., the nominee for DTC, as the registered owner of the global notes.
-We, the trustee and any paying agent will have no responsibility or liability for paying amounts due on the global notes to owners of beneficial interests in the global notes.
-It is DTC's current practice, upon receipt of any payment of principal of and premium, if any, and interest on the global notes, as shown on the records of DTC, unless DTC believes that it will not receive payment on the payment date.
-Payments by DTC participants to owners of beneficial interests in new notes represented by the global notes held through DTC participants will be the responsibility of DTC participants, as is now the case with securities held for the accounts of customers registered in "street name."
+We will wire, through the facilities of the trustee, principal, premium, if any, and interest payments on the global notes.
+We, the trustee and any paying agent will have no responsibility or liability for paying amounts due on the global notes, to credit participants' accounts on the global notes.
+It is DTC's current practice, upon receipt of any payment of principal of and premium, if any, and interests in the global notes, as shown on the records of DTC, unless DTC believes that it will not receive payment on the payment date.
+Payments by DTC participants to owners of beneficial interests in new notes represented by the global notes in the global notes in the global notes, as shown on the records of DTC, unless DTC believes that it will not receive payment on the payment date.
+Payments by DTC partic